Indivisibility and uniform computational strength: The countable equivalence relation

-We will find (noncomputably) a finite sequence of strings $\sigma_0 \subset \sigma_1 \subset \cdots$ such that for some $s$, there is an $\Ind\Eqinf_2$-instance $c\in [\sigma_s]$ which defeats the Weihrauch reduction.
-To accomplish this, we build certain monochromatic sets $H^i = \lim_s h^i_s$ of $\SRT^2_\N$-columns by finite extension, for each color $i$ used by $\Delta^c$, to use as oracles for $\Psi$.
-Then we diagonalize against $\Delta$ and $\Psi$ by adding, along the way, finitely many locks on the columns of $E$ (to be explained below), represented by a lock function $L = \bigcup_s L_s \colon \subseteq \N \to 2$ that will be updated finitely many times.
+We will find (noncomputably) a finite sequence of strings $\sigma_0 \subset \sigma_1 \subset \cdots$ such that for some $s$, there is an $\Ind[2]{\Eqinf}$-instance $c\in [\sigma_s]$ which defeats the Weihrauch reduction.
+To accomplish this, we exploit the requirement for $\Delta$ to produce a stable coloring in order to restrict our attention to sets of columns $H$ which are guaranteed to extend to an $\SRT^2_k$-solution as long as there is any such solution of the same color as $[H]^2$, no matter how we continue to extend $\sigma_s$.
+Then we use these sets as oracles to diagonalize against $\Delta$ and $\Psi$ by adding finitely many locks on the columns of $E$ (to be explained below), represented by a lock function $L = \bigcup_s L_s \colon \subseteq \N \to 2$ that will be updated finitely many times.
 These locks are in fact the same as those used in Cohen forcing with locks, but we do not formally use a notion of forcing here and the argument does not necessarily produce a generic $c$.
-The overall strategy, roughly speaking, is to pick the sets $h^i_s$ in such a way that for each $s$, either (a) for some $c\in [\sigma_s]$ respecting the current lock function, $h^i_s$ is guaranteed to extend to a $\Delta^c$-solution of color $i$; or (b) there are no $\Delta^c$-solutions of color $i$ for any such $c$.
-We will see that (a) must eventually occur for some $i$, at which stage the procedure ends.
+After we lock a column, either $\Psi$ will be forced to output a non-monochromatic set, or $\Delta$ will be forced to prevent $H$ from being an initial segment of any solution---and so will prevent there from being \emph{any} solution of $H$'s color.
+This can be carried out for every color used by $\Delta$, so eventually the diagonalization will succeed.

 For any string $\sigma$ and lock function $L$, let $[\sigma,L]$ be the set of (finite or infinite) $\tau\in [\sigma]$ such that whenever $L(x) \in \{0,1\}$ is defined, if $(x,y)$ is newly colored by $\tau$, then $\tau(x,y) = L(x)$. ``Newly colored'' simply means that $\tau$ is defined on $(x,y)$ while $\sigma$ is not.
 So $[\sigma,L]$ is the set of extensions of $\sigma$ which respect the lock function $L$ by only adding points of color $L(x)$ in column $x$.
 Observe that $[\sigma,L'] \subset [\sigma,L]$ if $L'\supset L$.